m2osw/snaplogger/README.md

 only outputs `"normal"` or `"this happened!"`.

+# Debugging Factories

+The library checks the `APPENDER_FACTORY_DEBUG` flag.
+If set, it will display the name of each appender being registered.
+This is particularly helpful when you are trying to use plugins.

+You may also want to test with the `--list-appenders` command.

 # Properly Deleting Log Files

 Whenever you create a packge for your project and the purge function is used